World stocks rise on China economic signal, dollar falls

 The German 10-year Bund yield, meanwhile, was 1.552 percent, little changed from Monday's close.

-In the commodities market, copper gained 0.27 percent at $7,048 a tonne in London, erasing early losses linked to worries about a supply glut and sluggish global demand.
+In the commodities market, copper gained 0.27 percent at $7,048 a metric ton (1.1023 tons) in London, erasing early losses linked to worries about a supply glut and sluggish global demand.

 (Additional reporting by Angela Moon, Rodrigo Campos in New York, Richard Hubbard, Blaise Robinson and Jan Harvey in London; Editing by Dan Grebler)